benjaminsampica/bensampica.com/content/post/minimalapihtmx/index.md

 ### Blazor MAUI With Htmx

 There isn't much to say in this section besides that Blazor Hybrid using MAUI's `BlazorWebView` works with HTMX - it is all just HTML, CSS, and a little bit of javascript.

-There are some really cheap ways to even bring along an existing web app into a native app by simply pointing your `BlazorWebView` to your existing web app, without even sharing the components.
+There are some really cheap ways to even bring along an existing web app into a native app by simply pointing your `BlazorWebView` to your existing web app without even sharing the components.
 Admittedly, I have not submitted this shell app to the respective iOS and Android app stores.

 {{< notice warning >}}
-Apple has explicit language protecting their App Store against barebone apps like this.
+Apple has explicit language protecting their App Store against barebone apps as stated above.
 Your mileage may vary but you can increase your chances by clearly stating the value proposition of doing so and not going into the internals of the implementation.
 {{< /notice >}}